jackrea07/BSafeHelmet/README.md

 - Crash response does not trigger properly upon reception of crash signal from ESP device and must be activated manually.
 May need to send BT notification signal to app from the ESP.

 ### Misc
-- Speaker setup is unideal and needs an amplifier to work with speakers.
-Volume control is not implemented yet.
+- Speaker setup is unideal and needs an amplifier.
+Volume control is not implemented yet, but the ESP recieves volume information.

 ## Work Completed for Beta Build
 ### Helmet/Hardware